 Weekly Zoom Calls

 Every week during work hours, I get on a zoom call with my pod (10 other guys), and we spend an hour in our meeting.
-The first 30 minutes, we go over our wins, goals, tips, tricks, and other resources.
+For the first 30 minutes, we go over our wins, goals, tips, tricks, and other resources.
 Then, we make 2 guys a week the man in the middle.
 We give them 15 minutes to talk about whatever is on their mind.
-This could be a problem they are dealing with, feedback they want, marriage advice, or whatever they are thinking about.
+This could be a problem they are dealing with, the feedback they want, marriage advice, or whatever they are thinking about.

 There is a book reading club that meets 2 times a month to discuss the current book the group is reading.
 For example, we’re currently reading 7 Habits of Highly Effective People.
 If you’re interested in the book, you can join in the discussion, but it’s not mandatory.

 Two times a year, we get together for a two-day retreat.
 During the retreat, there are sessions, networking opportunities, and different exercises that help us get to know others in the group.
 This is also a great opportunity to meet other business owners.

 Once a month, a speaker will do a webinar on a specific topic.
 It usually coincides with the book we are reading in the book club.

 How to Pick a Mastermind Group That’s Right For You

 Start by getting an idea of what the group could look like or what you’d like to do in that group.
 The chances are that there is a mastermind that functions in a similar way to what you are envisioning.
 I knew I wanted to be with a group that was full of entrepreneurs and met on a weekly basis.
 For you, it could be a group that goes white-water rafting, watches movies, learns a new skill, etc.

 What’s most important is that you find a way to get plugged into a community of people that are like-minded.
 It will help you reach your personal and professional goals faster when you have group members that are spurring you on.
 When you find a mastermind group that speaks to your needs, you will be able to watch yourself flourish.

 Key Take Aways